Gadroc/helios/Docs/Helios - Notes for creating a Release.md

  * * *  Sign with HeliosKeyPair password =

+## Post Build Activities

+In VS, do a CTRL-O and open Helios Setup.exe.
+Delete the two existing icons, and RMB to add resource for a new icon and import helios\Helios Installer\Graphics\helios_Ks7_icon.ico

- No Longer Needed!
-Change the version in the properties (F4 not RMB) of the Helios Installer project - MSI requires ##.##.#### so change it to something in this format otherwise the installer will not build.
+If the install dialogues need to be changed, then this is done in the properties of the Helios Installer project with F4 (RMB properties does not show these).

+### Orca Actions

 Open the .MSI with Orca and
-		No Longer Needed:  change the "File" "Version" to the same ##.##.####.#### that we have used for the other projects.
-		No Longer Needed:  change the "MsiAssemblyName" "Version" to the same ##.##.####.#### that we have used for the other projects.
-		No Longer Needed:  change the "Property" "ProductVersion" to the same ##.##.####.#### that we have used for the other projects.
-		This cannot be done with a post build SQL change so change the "UPGRADE" "VersionMin" to the same ##.##.####.#### that we have used for the other projects.
+	There are a few things which the post build SQL cannot alter for some reason.
+	Replace All (exact match) in Orca for 1.4.2020 to 1.4.2020.mmdd

 	Check the Welcome Text for the installer.
 You can then correct any welcome text issues in "Control" eg  "WelcomeText".
 Copy the original text into a text editor, save 	it as a file and then "Import Text File"

-Change the Helios Setup.exe icon by File -> Open -> File and add an icon resource.

 Note: The Assembly file version information is saved as a set of integers for each portion of the numbering system, with the result that
 		any leading zeros will always be lost!